-Counterparties' bids must be in a form that follows the pro forma example provided by the national central banks for the relevant operation.
-The bids must be submitted to the national central bank of a Member State in which the institution has an establishment (head office or branch).
+Counterparties' bids must be in a form that follows the pro forma example provided by the NCBs for the relevant operation.
+The bids must be submitted to the NCB of a Member State in which the institution has an establishment (head office or branch).
 The bids of an institution may only be submitted by one establishment (either the head office or a designated branch) in each Member State.

-In fixed rate tenders, counterparties must state in their bids the amount of money that they are willing to transact with the national central banks.5
+In fixed rate tenders, counterparties must state in their bids the amount of money that they are willing to transact with the NCBs (34).

-In variable rate tenders, counterparties may submit bids for up to ten different interest rate/price/swap point levels.
-In each bid, they must state the amount of money that they are willing to transact with the national central banks and the respective interest rate.^{6, 7} The interest rates bid must be expressed as multiples of

-0.01 percentage point.
-In the case of a variable rate foreign exchange swap tender, the swap points must be quoted according to standard market conventions and bids must be expressed as multiples of 0.01 swap point.
+In variable rate tenders, counterparties may submit bids for up to 10 different interest rate/price/swap point levels.
+In exceptional circumstances the Eurosystem may impose a limit on the number of bids that may be submitted as regards variable rate tenders.
+In each bid, counterparties must state the amount of money that they are willing to transact with the NCBs and the relevant interest rate (35), (36).
+The interest rates bid must be expressed as multiples of 0,01 percentage points.
+In the case of a variable rate foreign exchange swap tender, the swap points must be quoted according to standard market conventions and bids must be expressed as multiples of 0,01 swap points.